ggfalloon/Pill-Box/README.md

 ## Description

 Pill Box is an application designed to help caregivers efficiently manage the medications their patients need to take.
-It is a full stack, Heroku deployed, mobile-responsive, secure application that requires the caregivers to register and log in to manage their patient's medication intake, stay organized and reduce errors.
+It is a full stack, Heroku deployed, mobile-responsive, secure application that requires the user to register and log in, add and update patients and their medications so they can stay organized and reduce errors.

 ## Table of Contents